Skip to content

 If you wish to use an older or newer version, you can list the available version with

-$ module avail gcc
+$ module avail gcc-native

 and then switch to the desired version using

-$ module swap gcc gcc/<version>
+$ module swap gcc-native gcc-native/<version>

 OpenMP Support

 OpenMP is turned off by default.
 You can turn it on using the -fopenmp flag.
+Only host-side OpenMP is supported.
+OpenMP offload is not supported.

 Optimization options

-man gcc - man gfortran
+man gcc-14 - man gfortran-14, etc.

 The default optimization level of the GNU compiler is -O0.
 It is therefore necessary to add additional optimization flags.
 A good starting point is